 From a quick look the lighting change doesn’t seem bad.
 SADX gets rid of the green tinge of the Dreamcast level, although it readds it in some areas as vertex colors.
 SADX already has dark green lighting in Speed Highway, Casinopolis and Final Egg, so it’s nice to have something a little different.
 It’s hard to say whether this area is an improvement over the Dreamcast version – it’s just different.

 The area outside the elevator has also received some redesign.
 The carpet texture is different, the shadows on the door and the statues are stronger, and wood textures are replaced with metal, which looks slightly low resolution but still acceptable.
 This is one of the few areas that hold up relatively well:

 The green glass problem is also present in the aquarium section, adding a pixelated blob on aquarium walls:

-The lights aren’t as bright in SADX, and the water doesn’t render behind the glass walls, which leads to an awkward black space (the water is still there but it doesn’t show up due to transparency issues).
+The water doesn’t render behind the glass walls in SADX, which leads to an awkward black space (the water is still there but it doesn’t show up due to transparency issues).